bernie-skipole/indi/README.md

 Redis key/value storage and publication is extremely easy, most web frameworks already use it.

-MQTT is used since it makes out-of-band communications easy, for example, if other none-INDI communications are needed between devices, then merely subscribing and publishing with another topic is possible.
+MQTT is an option provided here since it makes out-of-band communications easy, for example, if other none-INDI communications are needed between devices, then merely subscribing and publishing with another topic is possible.

 There is flexibility in where the MQTT server is sited, it could run on the web server, or on a different machine entirely.
 This makes it possible to choose the direction of the initial connection - which may be